nextflow-io/nextflow/docs/google.md

 ### Supported directives

 The integration with Google Batch is a developer preview feature.
-Currently the following Nextflow directives are supported:
+Currently, the following Nextflow directives are supported:

 - {ref}`process-accelerator`
 - {ref}`process-container`